jylim21/Machine-Learning-Projects/clothing-store-review-analysis/readme.md

 ## THE PROJECT

-The dataset used here is the [Consumer Review of Clothing Product](https://www.kaggle.com/datasets/jocelyndumlao/consumer-review-of-clothing-product) by *JOCELYN DUMLAO*.
+The dataset used here is the [Consumer Review of Clothing Product](https://data.mendeley.com/datasets/pg3s4hw68k/2) which can be downloaded from *Mendeley Data*, an open source repository containing a rich diversity of research datasets.
 Our client is a clothing boutique well known to the locals of *Selangor* and has garnered up to a total of 50k reviews for their products.
 They were actually quite worried when they first showed me the reviews, "are these way too many for you?", no young girl, you're doing me a pretty good favor!

 Some of the notable libraries used specifically here are:
 - Textblob: It has a built in sentiment analysis function which predicts the polarity and subjectivity of a corpus.